SATShow 2026: Where Technical Rigor Meets Strategic Insight

 • Common technical challenges encountered during modernization efforts and practical approaches to addressing them

 The focus is on scalable control solutions that reduce risk, shorten deployment timelines, and extend the service life of critical ground station assets.
+For teams evaluating satellite signal control systems, this session offers a practical look at how modernization can support reliability without forcing a full infrastructure replacement.

 Hands-On Training at the Radeus Labs Booth